tsmbland/Model/README.md

 ## Install instructions

-To install the necessary packages, navigate to Model folder in terminal, and run the following commands in order:
+To install the necessary packages, navigate to this folder in terminal, and run the following commands in order:

     conda create -n model python=3.7 anaconda=2020.11
     conda activate model